I'm Claire, a professional counsellor currently offering my sessions via Zoom.

 Other areas of counselling I deal with

-Anxiety, panic and sadness, but my main area of interest, experience and specialism is LOSS eg loss of job, status, financial status, home, country, partner/friend, family, health/disability (with personal experience to underpin it).
+Anxiety, stress, anger and sadness, but my main area of interest, experience and specialism is LOSS eg loss of job, status, financial status, home, country, partner/friend, family, health/disability (with personal experience to underpin it).

 An initial 30 minute phone conversation is suggested for which no charge is made.

 After this, my standard charge is £45 per 50/60 minute session.

 Some discounted rates are available including the option to join a waiting list.